islipnot/BananaInternal/README.md

 could just use ESP only if you want.
 It should be noted that when using magic bullet, it will aim exclusively at jaw.
-The issue with this is the fact that this game has pretty terrible hitboxes, and it is completely impossible to hit a headshot if the enemy is bent at a specific angle, and sometimes may also register jaw shots at body shots.
-Luckily magic bullet works with melee/taser aswell, which solves this issue.
+The issue with this is the fact that this game has pretty terrible hitboxes, and it is completely impossible to hit a headshot if the enemy is bent at a specific angle, and sometimes may also register jaw shots as body shots.
+Luckily, magic bullet works with melee/taser aswell, which solves this issue.

 To inject, simply open the game and run `loader.exe`.